mbakhoff/htmlbasic6/readme.md

 # Webapp user preferences

 In this part we're going to add a preferences page for our users.
-The page will contain the following options:

-* change display name
-* set the profile picture
+The page will allow the user to change the display name and set the profile picture.
-* set the preferred time format

 ## Bootstrap it